Skip to content

 Extraversion (E) vs. Introversion (I)

 Extraversion: Individuals who prefer extraversion are energized by social interactions and external activities.
 They are often outgoing, talkative, and enjoy being around people.
+Introversion: Those who prefer introversion are energized by spending time alone or in quiet settings.
+They are also reflective, reserved, and thoughtful.

-Sensing (S) vs. Intuition (N)
+Sensing (S) vs. Intuition (N) Sensing:

+Sensing individuals focus on the present and concrete information gained from their five senses.
+They are detail-oriented and practical.
 Intuition: Intuitive individuals look at the big picture and focus on patterns and possibilities.
 They are also imaginative and future-oriented.

-Thinking (T) vs. Feeling (F)
+Thinking (T) vs. Feeling (F) Thinking:

-Feeling: Feelers base decisions on personal values and how they will affect others.
+Thinkers base decisions on logic and objective criteria.
+They value fairness and consistency.
+Feeling: Feelers base decisions on personal values and how they affect others.
 They also prioritize harmony and empathy.

-Judging (J) vs. Perceiving (P)
+Judging (J) vs. Perceiving (P) Judging:

-Judging: Judging individuals prefer a structured and organized lifestyle.
+Judging individuals prefer a structured and organized lifestyle.
 They like to make plans and follow schedules.

 Perceiving: Perceivers prefer a flexible and spontaneous approach to life.
-Also ,they are adaptable and open to new experiences.
+Also, they are adaptable and open to new experiences.

 The 16 MBTI Personality Types, MBTI Colors (& their Decor Styles)